 With the goal of expanding its processes and growing its customer base, Ethos worked with Longterm Technology Services, a Siemens Digital Industries Software Expert Partner and training provider, to implement Process Simulate in the Tecnomatix® portfolio to achieve higher level simulation tasks on the shop floor.
-Process Simulate is part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services.
+Process Simulate is part of the Siemens Xcelerator business platform of software, hardware and services.

 Supplying customers with a comprehensive solution